lennihein/cpu-emulator/doc/04_backend.md

 To issue an instruction, the Execution Engine creates a *slot* object that fits the type of the instruction and puts it into the Reservation Station.
 Besides the instruction itself, it holds additional information, including a list of the instructions operands.
 <!--todo: instruction kind, pc, executing?, retired?, operands additional information -> maybe come back later and add as needed -->
-While immediate operands can be directly converted to a Word, register operands have to be resolved during the issueing process.
+While immediate operands can be directly converted to a Word, register operands have to be resolved during the issuing process.

 The registers are modelled by a list in which each entry can either be a *Word* value or the ID of the slot in the Reservation Station which holds the instruction that will produce the next register value as its result.
-Since the instructions are issued in program order, this reflects the expected register state at the point of issuing the current instruction, if the program was exectuted in order [@sec:execution].
+Since the instructions are issued in program order, this reflects the expected register state at the point of issuing the current instruction, if the program was executed in order [@sec:execution].
 The only difference being, that the results of yet unexecuted instructions are being represented by the respective *slotID*.
 To resolve the register operands, the current content of the respective register is added to the operand list, so the operand list can contain both *Words* and *slotIDs*.
 As described below, *slotIDs* in the operand list will be replaced by the result of the instruction which produces the value when it finishes executing.